BERP rotor

 The BERP rotor blade design was developed under the British Experimental Rotor Programme.
 The initial BERP rotor blades were developed in the late 1970s to mid-1980s as a joint venture programme between Westland Helicopters and the Royal Aircraft Establishment (RAE), with Professor Martin Lowson as a co-patentee.
-The goal was to increase the helicopters lifting-capability and maximum speed using new designs and materials.
+The program aimed to increase helicopter lift capability and maximum speed through novel rotor-blade designs and advanced composite materials.

 How it works

-As objects approach the speed of sound, shock waves form in areas where the local flow is accelerated above the speed of sound.
+When local airflow exceeds Mach 1, shock waves form on curved surfaces—such as rotor leading edges—causing significant wave drag.
 This normally occurs on curved areas, like cockpit windows, leading edges of the wing, and similar areas where Bernoulli's principle accelerates the air.
 These shock waves radiate away a great amount of energy that has to be supplied by the engines, which appears to the aircraft as a whole as a large amount of additional drag, known as wave drag.
 It was the onset of wave drag that gives rise to the idea of a sound barrier.

 Helicopters have the additional problem that their rotors move in relation to the fuselage as they rotate.
 Even when hovering, the rotor tips may be travelling at a significant fraction of the speed of sound.
 As the helicopter accelerates, its overall speed is added to that of the tips, meaning that the blades on the forward-moving side of the rotor sees significantly higher airspeed than the rearward-moving side, causing a dissymmetry of lift.
 This requires changes in the angle of attack of the blades to ensure the lift is similar on both sides, in spite of the great differences in relative airflow.

 It is the ability of the rotor to change its lift pattern that puts a limit on the forward speed of a helicopter; at some point the forward speed means the rearward-moving blades are below their stall speed.
 The point where this occurs can be improved by making the rotor spin faster, but then it faces the additional problem that at high speeds the forward-moving blades are approaching the speed of sound and begin to suffer from wave drag and other negative effects.